leonardmiksa/MPC-optimization-using-a-Genetic-Algorithm/README.md

 > Full project report (in English) is available in the provided PDF file.

 FINAL NOTES:
-- this is heavily impractical in real systems, especially for real-time control, but the purpose was to get keen with the Genetic Algorithms
+- This method is **not intended for direct real-time implementation**, due to computational complexity and impracticality in embedded contexts.
-- despite questionable feasibility of this project, the highlights are on data analysis and application of Genetic Algorithm
+- The purpose of this project was to explore **evolutionary optimization techniques** and apply them within a control system context.
-- this serves as an extension of my MPC project from the other repository
+- It serves as an analytical and exploratory extension of my [MPC project](https://github.com/leonardmiksa1/Model-Predictive-Control).

 Author:
 **Leonard Mikša**